 - FAQ: a rather basic knowledge base about PrivateVPN

 - Contact Us: you can send a message to the support team, which may take hours till you get a reply

-Compared to the other features, this is indeed one to work on, if they want to please all customers.
+Compared to the other features, this is indeed one to work on if PrivateVPN wants to please all customers.

 It seems that it’s not only NordVPN that increased its prices recently.
-While updating this PrivateVPN review, we saw that they also added a few cents here and there while at the same time decreasing their server fleet.
+When updating this PrivateVPN review, we saw that they also added a few cents here and there.

 Here’s what the PrivateVPN prices look right now:

 - 1-month plan: $7.67/month